Montipora Coral Care – A Complete Guide

 Montipora corals need high lighting, high water flow, and stable water parameters.
 Though this might sound reasonable for beginners, many hobbyists aren’t at that point with their tanks yet.
 At the very least, an aquarium should be one year old before attempting to add any SPS.
 This will allow time for the tank to settle, for algae outbreaks to end, and to develop a true understanding of how this mini-ecosystem works.

 However, if you have successfully kept soft corals and LPS and have seen growth and stability, then you may be ready to try SPS corals.
-On top of being relatively easy to keep, Montipora coral is a popular entryway SPS species due to the many different varieties, shapes, and colors it’s available in.
+On top of being easy to keep, Montipora coral is a popular entryway SPS species due to the many different varieties, shapes, and colors it’s available in.

 Montipora can come in branching, plating, and encrusting coral varieties in almost all colors.
-Alongside with birdnest corals, the montipora is considered a good stepping stone into advanced SPS species like Acropora corals.
+Alongside with birdnest corals, the montipora is a good stepping stone into advanced SPS species like Acropora corals.

 What Does Montipora Coral Look Like?